 Step One: Coarse Grit Stage

-The first step to tumbling is shaping the rocks.
+The first step in how to use a rock tumbler to tumble stones is shaping the rocks.
 You will want to fill the barrel with:

 - Your stones

-It is essential to ensure the tumbling barrel is at least half full of rocks and that once you add the grit and water, it is 3/4 full.
+It is essential to ensure the tumbling barrel is at least half full of rocks to run and that once you add the grit and water, it is 3/4 full.

 You should weigh your rocks and add in two tablespoons of the coarse grit per pound.
 Also, when sealing the barrel, make sure it is clean of the rough grind, and the seal is tight, or water will go everywhere.